marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 ___

 I am a shameless collector of quotations.
 Here are my favourites, ordered alphabetically by each author's surname.
-I have checked each entry to ensure it is correctly attributed, and eventually I will add proper references.
+I have verified each entry to ensure it is correctly attributed, and eventually I will add proper references.
 A few entries have been paraphrased slightly in order to improve their clarity in present-day English.

 <br>